Semantic Execution Layer for Enterprise AI Self-healing, always current

 Auto-built.
 Auto-maintained.

-Reads from your warehouses, catalogs, BI metric stores, and documentation.
-Rebuilds the graph automatically as each source changes - no human ticket required.
+Colrows auto-builds its semantic graph by reading your warehouses, data catalogs, BI metric stores, and documentation, then rebuilds it automatically as each source changes - no human ticket required.

 Data catalogs